 Ringtown is a tiny borough located in the state of Pennsylvania.
-With a population of 722 people and just one neighborhood, Ringtown is the 906th largest community in Pennsylvania.
-Ringtown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 720 people and just one neighborhood, Ringtown is the 906th largest community in Pennsylvania.
+Much of the housing stock in Ringtown was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Ringtown is generally considered to be a blue-collar town.
 49.41% of the Ringtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ringtown is a borough of professionals, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ringtown who work in healthcare (7.35%), teaching (5.88%), and sales jobs (5.59%).